bshastry/docubot/README.md

 3. Set up your environment variables:

-   - Copy the `.env.template` file to a new file called `.env`.
+   - In the `docubot` top-level directory, copy the `.env.template` file to a new file called `.env`.
    - Open the `.env` file and add the following API keys:
      - `PINECONE_API_KEY`: Your Pinecone API key
-     - `PINECONE_ENV`: The environment where your Pinecone index is hosted (e.g., "us-west1")
+     - `PINECONE_ENV`: The environment where your Pinecone index is hosted (e.g., "gcp-starter")
      - `OPENAI_API_KEY`: Your OpenAI API key

-   Make sure to replace the placeholder values with your actual API keys.
+   Make sure to replace the placeholder values with your actual API keys and ENV variables.

 4. Collect documents you want DocuBot to work with in a local sub-directory: